 CDT also contracts with several Project Management education providers including: UC Davis Extension and Sacramento State, among others.
 Click here to view the current Course Schedule for a list of available training.
 Examples of courses that are provided include:

 - Project Risk Management

 - Team Leadership

-The Project Management Leadership Academy is a new program that commences in September of 2017.
+The Project Management Leadership Academy (PMLA) is a program that started in 2017.
 The vision of the program is to increase the number and competency of IT Project Managers within the state workforce.
-This academy would provide baseline training in critical areas of project management; including vendor and state specific training as it relates to projects; and provide an internship opportunity on state projects while attending the academy.
+The academy provides baseline training in critical areas of project management including vendor and state specific training as it relates to projects.
+The academy also provides an internship opportunity on state projects.

-For more information visit the Office of Professional Development at: https://cdt.ca.gov/workforce-development/
+For more information visit the Office of Professional Development (OPD) at: https://cdt.ca.gov/workforce-development/

 The Project Approval Lifecycle (PAL) training library can be found under SIMM 19.

 CalHR provides YouTube links on their site to past training on various topics that we can leverage as a “resource” for PM soft skills training.
 A list of YouTube training can be found at: http://www.calhr.ca.gov/Training/pages/calhr-training-courses-by-alphabetical-order.aspx